SATVIK2204/DSA-Practice/README.md

 # DSA-Practice

-A Repository contaning the GeeksForGeeks Questions and my solution to them.
+A Repository contaning the GeeksForGeeks Questions/ Leetcode Questions and my solution to them.